 In partnership with the Government of Quebec’s Société québécoise des infrastructures (SQI) and led by the award-winning architect consortium Diamond Schmitt / Lemay Michaud, the project will restore and repurpose this landmark site.

 The New Vic will balance nature and heritage with functionality and sustainability.
-Echoing its academic mission, the project will follow advanced principles of sustainable infrastructure and design, including LEED Gold certification, while returning greenspace to Mount Royal and creating new public throughways to the mountain.
+Echoing its academic mission, the project will follow advanced principles of sustainable infrastructure and design, including LEED Gold and WELL certifications, while returning greenspace to Mount Royal and creating new public throughways to the mountain.

 Your support can: